hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 experience coding up an image classifier to see all the pieces we talked about in action.
 The background material we've covered will allow you to appreciate the choices they've made in the tutorial.

+TODO: Introduce the CIFAR10 exercise as a natural extension to the TensorFlow tutorial.
+This gives a feeling for the ImageNet dataset and teaches how to feed a different kind of dataset to the classifier.

 Have fun practising, and I'll see you when you're done!